|

 necessary to read Professor Thom's book to see how the evidence builds up

 into a fairly convincing case.
+He suggest

 that this interest in the stars which we see reflected in the stone